 Katie Topping’s career encompasses both education and technology marketing.
-She leads the Marketing, Public Relations, Advocacy and Internal Communications teams in championing the NWEA mission—Partnering to help all kids learn®—to audiences around the world.
+She leads the marketing, public relations, advocacy, and internal communications teams in championing the NWEA mission to audiences around the world.

 Katie’s marketing career spans twenty years in the technology industry.
 At the international public relations firm Text 100, she led strategic communications for blue-chip clients such as Microsoft, Intel, and Orange.
 She helped to oversee the expansion of the company from fifty employees to over 300.
 As executive vice president at the US agency Waggener Edstrom, Katie led Asian expansion, managed business development and marketing, and played a key role on the Microsoft leadership team.